 - 1. This exemption policy pertains to semester tests only. - 2.
 Students must meet the following criteria: - a.
-Have no more than 2 class absences with a "B" average for the class. - b.
-Have no more than 4 class absences with an "A" average for the class. - c.
+Have zero absences with a "C" average for the class. - b.
+Have no more than 1 class absence with a "B" average for the class. - c.
+Have no more than 2 class absences with an "A" average for the class. - d.
 Have had NO disciplinary suspensions in-school or out of school.